opentofu/opentofu/rfc/20240513-static-evaluation-providers.md

   # provider configuration block remains static, so effectively all
   # of the instances of this resource _must_ belong to the one
   # single provider configuration block above.

+  # This is valid as "example.foo" is statically known
   provider = example.foo[each.key]

+  # Whereas something like this is not supported as it could refer to
+  # many potential providers depending on the result of local.alias
+  provider = example[local.alias][each.key]
 }
 ```